OctopusDeploy/docs/docs/packaging-applications/octopack/index.md

 To publish your package to a NuGet feed, you can optionally use some extra MSBuild properties:

-- `/p:OctoPackPublishPackageToFileShare=C:\MyPackages` - copies the package to the path given.
+- `/p:OctoPackPublishPackageToFileShare=C:\MyPackages`: copies the package to the path given.
-- `/p:OctoPackPublishPackageToHttp=http://my-nuget-server/api/v2/package` - pushes the package to the NuGet server.
+- `/p:OctoPackPublishPackageToHttp=http://my-nuget-server/api/v2/package`: pushes the package to the NuGet server.
-- `/p:OctoPackPublishApiKey=ABCDEFGMYAPIKEY` - API key to use when publishing.
+- `/p:OctoPackPublishApiKey=ABCDEFGMYAPIKEY`: API key to use when publishing.
-- `/p:OctoPackAppendProjectToFeed=true` - Append the project name onto the feed so you can nest packages under folders on publish.
+- `/p:OctoPackAppendProjectToFeed=true`: Append the project name onto the feed so you can nest packages under folders on publish.
-- `/p:OctoPackAppendToPackageId=foo` - Append the extra name to the package ID (e.g. for feature branch packages).
+- `/p:OctoPackAppendToPackageId=foo`: Append the extra name to the package ID (e.g. for feature branch packages).
 MyApp.Foo.1.2.3.nupkg.

-:::success
-**Want to Use the Octopus Built-in Repository?**
+## The Octopus Built-in Repository

 Octopus provides a [built-in package repository](/docs/packaging-applications/package-repositories/index.md) for your deployment packages.
 The Octopus built-in repository is generally the best choice for deployment packages because it offers better performance and most suitable [retention policies](/docs/administration/retention-policies/index.md).

 To push your packages to the Octopus built-in repository use the following settings:

-- `/p:OctoPackPublishPackageToHttp=http://your.octopusserver.com/nuget/packages` - this is the URL to your Octopus Server noting the `/nuget/packages` path.
+- `/p:OctoPackPublishPackageToHttp=http://your.octopusserver.com/nuget/packages`: this is the URL to your Octopus Server noting the `/nuget/packages` path.
-- `/p:OctoPackPublishApiKey=API-ABCDEFGMYAPIKEY` - the [Octopus API key](/docs/api-and-integration/api/how-to-create-an-api-key.md) you you want to use for pushing packages noting [these security considerations](/docs/packaging-applications/package-repositories/index.md).
+- `/p:OctoPackPublishApiKey=API-ABCDEFGMYAPIKEY`: the [Octopus API key](/docs/api-and-integration/api/how-to-create-an-api-key.md) you want to use for pushing packages noting [these security considerations](/docs/packaging-applications/package-repositories/index.md).

 Read more about [pushing packages to the Octopus built-in repository](/docs/packaging-applications/package-repositories/built-in-repository/pushing-packages-to-the-built-in-repository.md).
 :::